mikesturm/Kinetic/Projects.md

 - *Status & Notes*:
   <!-- STATUS-NOTES:P5 -->
-  (This section is under each project and is Editable and round trip– Text and edits entered here syncs as a note of Object ID: P5 in the Kinetic-ID-Index.csv - full overwrite only.)

   <!-- /STATUS-NOTES:P5 -->

 ### Project-Morgan 1 million Deal (P12) <!-- Object ID: P12 -->